EshanPrakash/reddit-stock-sentiment/README.md

 Our analysis reveals a nuanced picture of the relationship between Reddit sentiment and stock performance.

 Weekly Analysis (Significant Finding):
-- Short-term sentiment spikes on Reddit act as a contrarian indicator: high weekly sentiment is followed by weaker returns the next week (significant negative correlation, p < 0.05 for all return measures).
+- Short-term sentiment spikes on Reddit act as a contrarian indicator: high weekly sentiment is followed by weaker returns the next week (significant negative correlation, p < 0.05 for market-adjusted and sector-adjusted returns).
 - This suggests Reddit users may exhibit overreaction or excessive optimism at the weekly level.
 - Short-term price movements show a weak (non-significant) positive relationship with next week's sentiment, suggesting returns may slightly influence subsequent discussion tone.